eelkeblok/did-distro/README.md

 ### Updating configuration
 The configuration that will be installed along with the install profile lives in the config/install directory of the project.
-If you want to make changes, you first need to set up the sync directory for your install.
-You do this by making sure the config sync directory in your sites/default/settings.php is set to data/config/sync, e.g.
+You can export your current site configuration over it using the export-config.sh script that resides in the scripts directory:

-    $config_directories['sync'] = '../data/config/sync';
+    $ bash scripts/export-config.sh

-Now, you may use the script export-config.sh in the scripts directory to copy your current site configuration into the config install directory.
-The script will do the appropriate operations to make the configuration installable by the install process as opposed to site-specific configuration.
+This will use the directory data/config/sync as an intermediary location.
+The script will perform the appropriate operations to make the configuration installable by the install process as opposed to site-specific configuration.

 ## Default content
 TODO.